DmitriGekhtman/ray/doc/source/cluster/kubernetes-advanced.rst

 This is because the Operator must remove a `finalizer`_ from the ``RayCluster`` resource to allow deletion of the resource to complete.

-If the Operator and ``RayCluster`` are created as part of the same Helm release, the ``RayCluster`` must be deleted :ref:`before<k8s-cleanup-basic>` uninstalling the Helm release.
+- If the Operator and ``RayCluster`` are created as part of the same Helm release, the ``RayCluster`` must be deleted :ref:`before<k8s-cleanup-basic>` uninstalling the Helm release.
-If the Operator and one or more ``RayClusters`` are created in multiple Helm releases, the ``RayCluster`` releases must be uninstalled before the Operator release.
+- If the Operator and one or more ``RayClusters`` are created in multiple Helm releases, the ``RayCluster`` releases must be uninstalled before the Operator release.
+- If the Operator manages several RayClusters in the same namespace, the RayClusters must be deleted before deleting the namespace.

 To remedy a situation where the Operator deployment was deleted first and ``RayCluster`` deletion is hanging, try one of the following:

 - Manually delete the ``RayCluster``'s finalizers with ``kubectl edit`` or ``kubectl patch``.
 - Restart the Operator so that it can remove ``RayCluster`` finalizers.
 Then remove the Operator.

 Cluster-scoped vs. namespaced operators
 ---------------------------------------